 The nature and extent of the focal habitats were described as well as their protection status and threats to the habitat type.
-Shrub-steppe habitats, though common on the Columbia Plateau, do not occur in the Asotin Subbasin, nor is it considered to have occurred here historically.
-From historic to current times, there has been an estimated 73 percent decrease in riparian wetland habitat, 27 percent decrease in interior grassland habitat, and a 57 percent decrease in ponderosa pine habitat within the subbasin.
+From historic to current times, there has been an estimated 85 percent decrease in riparian wetland habitat, 56 percent decrease in interior grassland habitat, and an 80 percent decrease in shrubsteppe habitat.
+However, ponderosa pine habitat has increased by 106 percent in the subbasin.
 Little information was available regarding the functionality of remaining habitats.
 Most ponderosa pine forest and eastside grassland habitats in the subbasin are afforded "low" protection status, while most interior wetlands receive no protection.
-In total, none of the subbasin is considered to be in high protection status, 2 precent is in medium protection status, 33 percent in low protection status, and 65 percent has no protection status or is area for which this information was not available.
+In total, 1 percent of the subbasin is considered to be in high protection status, 1 percent is in medium protection status, 6 percent in low protection status, and 92 percent has no protection status or is area for which this information was not available.